jennymalmoe/AbsoluteFitness/README.md

 * [Coolors](https://coolors.co/) - color scheme
 * [Font Awsome](https://fontawesome.com/) - used for footer icons
 * [Imgur](https://imgur.com/) - to create an url to my color scheme image.
-* [Imgur](https://css-tricks.com/) - used to the firstpage background image to cover the entire browser window.
+* [CSS-Tricks](https://css-tricks.com/) - used to the firstpage background image to cover the entire browser window.
+* [Bootdey](https://www.bootdey.com/) - used create a schedule in Class page.

 Editors: